-In addition, the following requirements apply to all employees who have returned, within the last 14 days, from abroad or have had contact with persons who have either returned from abroad or have been confirmed to be infected with COVID-19:
+In addition, the following requirements apply to all employees who have returned, within the last 14 days, from abroad or have had contact with persons who have been confirmed to be infected with COVID-19:

 - Employees who have had contact with a confirmed COVID-19 patient in the last 14 days will be treated as unfit for work (whether or not they exhibit symptoms of the disease) and will not be allowed to report to work for 14 days unless the presence of a coronavirus infection has been ruled out by the health authorities.
 They must report sick in the usual fashion, and immediately inform their local public health department for further instructions.